Metal welding: advantages and disadvantages of the most used technologies

 Resistance welding works thanks to the heating of the material gained with electric resistance and, applying a pressure, can weld two sheet metal pieces together, heating only a little part of the components.
 It is a kind of metal welding that is often automated: for this reason, resistance welding is mainly used in mass production, as in the automotive field or in the production of household electrical appliances.

-Recap: advantages and disadvantages of welding
+Recap: Advantages and disadvantages of welding

-One more suggestion: any kind of welding presents its pros and cons.
+First and foremost, it is important to underline that any kind of welding presents its pros and cons.
 For this reason, assessing its effectiveness must include an evaluation of the components that have to be welded.
-In Minifaber, before starting the production, every component is carefully considered, in order to identify the most suitable welding for each occasion.